kpchi/hackaguide/Pre-Planning/Food.md

 Snacks & Drinks
 ---

+And here come the nibbles and elixirs of life that keep hackers sustained when all else has passed.
+Hackers get hungry when they're working and staying up all-night.
+We've listed out things below you can consider for snacks & drinks.

+- Snacks
+	- Fruits (Bananas, Apples, Pears, Tangerines)
+	- Granola Bars
+	- Nuts
+	- Candy (Gummy Bears, Lollipops, Mars Bars and the like)
+	- Crisps
+	- Biscuits

+- Drinks
+	- Convenience here is key
+	- Soda cans rather than 1.5L bottles with cups
+	- Water bottles (500ml)
+	- Coffee, Tea, Hot Chocolate
+	- Milk (Dairy and Soy)

 - Method of Delivery
 	- Snacks available at fixed locations
 		- Requires regular restocking (see Restocking Schedule)